andrew-wilkes/advent-of-code-2025/README.md

 My next plan here is to not do a breadth first search that generates a ton of combinations but go for a depth first search.
 Then quickly abandon the depth when a value gets too large for a particular joltage.

+My latest idea was to step though ranges of button presses such as 10, 20 ...
+For each range, create a span number of range value raised to the power of the number of buttons.

+This allows for simple looping over the combinations of button applications by something like bit shifting using modulo arithmetic to get the number of presses for each button.
+Please see my code to see what I mean.

+But this was still too inefficient to complete part 2 with my input data, so I conclude that I need some kind of algorithm that I am unaware of to solve it quickly.
+There are maybe billions of combinations.